qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Because the values given by sam are all at the 5 end, which is not the same as the actual in vivo DNA.
 So you need to add the later value, add the length of the sequence, and then subtract the starting value of the previous sequence.

 <b>The 10th column</b>: SEQ: segment SEQuence.
 This field can be a * when the sequence is not stored.
-If not a *, the length of the sequence must equal the sum of lengths of M/I/S/=/X operations in CIGAR.
-An ‘=’ denotes the base is identical to the reference base.
+If not a * the length of the sequence must equal the sum of lengths of M/I/S/=/X operations in CIGAR.
+An = denotes the base is identical to the reference base.
 No assumptions can be made on the letter cases.

 <b>The 11th column</b>: QUAL: ASCII of base QUALity plus 33 (same as the quality string in the Sanger FASTQ format).
 A base quality is the phred-scaled base error probability which equals −10 log10 Pr{base is wrong}.
 This field can be a * when quality is not stored.
 If not a ‘*’, SEQ must not be a ‘*’ and the length of the quality string ought to equal the length of SEQ.

-<b>The tag column</b>:
+<b>The tag column</b>: At the end of the SAM, you will see something like: XT:A:U NM:i:0 SM:i:37 AM:i:0 X0:i:1 X1:i:0 XM:i:0 XO:i:0 XG:i:0 MD:Z:37.
+TAGs are optional fields on a SAM/BAM Alignment.
+A TAG is comprised of a two character TAG key, they type of the value, and the value.
+A user can also use any additional tags to store any information they want.
+TAGs starting with X, Y, or Z are reserved to be user defined.

+Example:

+XT:A:U  - user defined tag called XT.
+It holds a character.
+The value associated with this tag is 'U'.
+NM:i:2  - predefined tag NM means: Edit distance to the reference (number of changes necessary to make this equal the reference, excluding clipping)
+XS:A:+, XS:A- -XS to indicate the genomic strand that produced the RNA from which the read was sequenced.
+When your sequencing is unstranded, mappers can still add a strand to a read if it crosses a splice site, and that splice site has a canonical splice site sequence - it can use this sequence to work out which way the RNA is going.
+All spliced reads would contain the XS tag.
+SA: BWA uses SA tag for marking chimeric reads.